cerebro-data/external-docs/docs/SupportedSQL.md

 ## Data Definition Language (DDL) Statements

-CDAS generally supports the HiveQL DDL statements and tries to be compatible.
-In some cases, CDAS is not compatible and in others, the supported SQL has been extended for CDAS specific capabilities.
-These include all statements that modify the catalog and do not read any data (e.g. `CREATE`, `DROP`, `ALTER`).
+CDAS generally supports and is compatible with HiveQL DDL statements.
+In some cases, CDAS is not compatible.
+In other cases, the supported SQL has been extended for CDAS-specific capabilities - including all statements that modify the catalog and do not read any data (e.g. `CREATE`, `DROP`, `ALTER`).

 ### MSCK Repair

-CDAS does not support the Hive `MSCK REPAIR TABLE [table_name]` and instead supports the alternative, `ALTER TABLE [table_name] RECOVER PARTITIONS`.
-This command behaves identically otherwise and automatically add partitions to the table based on the storage directory structure.
+CDAS does not support the Hive `MSCK REPAIR TABLE [table_name]`.
+Instead it supports the alternative, `ALTER TABLE [table_name] RECOVER PARTITIONS`.
+This command behaves identically, otherwise, and automatically adds partitions to the table, based on the storage directory structure.

 ### Extensions